learningequality/ka-lite/sphinx-docs/faq.rst

 How much does KA Lite cost to install?
 --------------------------------------

 It is **FREE** -- both free as in "free speech" and free as in "free beer"!
+To learn more about free software, see this `Free Software Foundation article <http://www.fsf.org/about/what-is-free-software>`_

 How do I report a problem?
 --------------------------